hillaryychan/COMP6771/notes/12_Runtime-Polymorphism.md

 We can explicitly tell the compiler that `get_class_name` is a function designed to be modified by subclasses.
 We use the keyword `virtual` in the base class
-We use the keyword `override` in the subclass
+We use the keyword `override` in the subclass.
+It is not mandatory for derived class to override (or re-define the virtual function), in that case base class version of function is used.

 ``` cpp
 class BaseClass {